ManolisMariakakis/Guitar-Chords-Database-Editor/README.md

 - An **image preview** is shown — taken from [jguitar.com](https://www.jguitar.com), specifically the **first (and typically simplest) variation** of the chord.
   ⚠️ The images are over **12,000 files**, stored in a ZIP archive (`jguitar.zip`).
   ➡️ Before running the program, you **must extract the archive** into a folder named `jguitar` placed in the same directory as the HTML file.
-- This image allows visual comparison so users can **verify accuracy or correct fingerings** directly via the editor
+- The program allows visual comparison so users can **verify accuracy or correct fingerings** directly via the editor
+- Save/export the updated database to a new CSV file

 ---